scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Arcane Blasts
 *1st Level*
-- **Casting Time:** 6-8 AP
+- **Casting Time:** 8 AP
-- **Range:** 5
+- **Range:** 7
 - **Duration:** instant
-- **Damage Type:** Arcane
+- **Damage Type:** Force

-You shoot an unblockable projectile at a target within range.
-You may spend up to 8 AP casting this spell, adding a projectile for each additional point spent and rolling a wound die for every projectile.
+You shoot a volley of 2 force blasts, sending a blast to any target in range.
+The blasts travel around corners and obstacles, homing in on their target.
+You may have all blasts target the same creature, or split the blasts between creatures.
+The target creatures make a Strength save vs your spellcasting roll.
+On fail they take 1 wound die for every blast aimed at them, upgrading a wound die to a wound for every crit rolled.

-Add a projectile (and wound die) for every level above the first.
+Add a blast (and wound die) for every level above the first.

 ___
 #### Arcane Key